-Executive Summary: Condensed History of the Stone Mountain Carving
+Condensed History of the Stone Mountain Carving

-The carving on the side of Stone Mountain has a controversial history that involves strong connections to white supremacy, Confederate Lost Cause mythology, and anti-Civil Rights sentiments.
+The carving on the side of Stone Mountain has a controversial history that involves strong connections to white supremacy, Confederate Lost Cause mythology, and anti-integration sentiments.
 From the beginning of efforts to create the carving in 1914, early proponents of the carving had strong connections to the Ku Klux Klan and openly supported Klan politics.
 Helen Plane, leader of the United Daughters of the Confederacy and credited with beginning efforts to create the initial carving, openly praised the Klan and even proposed Klansmen be incorporated in the carving.
-Sam Venable, owner of Stone Mountain, sanctioned Klan meetings on the mountain and remained highly involved with the group for many years.
-These are just a two of the early carving proponents involved with the white supremacist organization- the carver, Gutzon Borglum, and others were also involved.
+Sam Venable. owner of Stone Mountain, sanctioned Klan meetings on the mountain and remained highly involved with the group for many years.
+These are just a two of many early carving proponents involved with the white supremacist organization.

-Given the influence of white supremacists, the Stone Mountain carving effort carried with it Confederate Lost Cause sentiments from its beginning.
+Given these influences and commonly accepted versions of Civil War history amongst white Americans at the time, the Stone Mountain carving effort carried with it Confederate Lost Cause sentiments from its beginning.
 Efforts at rewriting Confederate history as a moral victory and pining for the supposedly morally superior society of the romanticized Old South were at the center of the motivations behind the carving.

-Although the carving was not again pursued after the collapse of the initial effort until half a century after it was begun, Lost Cause sentiments remained.
-Governor Marvin Griffin, an overt supporter of segregation, promised to resume the carving if elected during his campaign for governor.
+The carving effort collapsed in 1928.
+It was revived in the 1950s.
+Governor Marvin Griffin, an overt supporter of segregation, promised to resume the carving if elected during his campaign for governor, made the announcement 57 days after the Supreme Court ruling in Brown vs. Board of Education made the legal foundation of segregation in schools, separate but equal, unconstitutional.
 He also supported legislation to change the Georgia state flag to one featuring the Confederate battle flag.
-Anti-Civil Rights members of the government and the community used Confederate symbolism, including Stone Mountain, to reassert Lost Cause ideology and cling to their "way of life."
+Pro-segregation members of the government and the community used Confederate symbolism, including Stone Mountain, to reassert Lost

+Cause ideology and cling to their "way of life."
 In other words, Confederate symbolism was invoked as a last effort at thwarting federally mandated integration.